 Think about how many pizza shops there are in the U.S. If they’re all trying to rank for the exact same keywords, the large chains with thousands of locations will probably win out.

-It’s wouldn’t even be a sound idea to devote tons of resources for a local business to try and rank for such a generic keyword.
-A huge percentage of people searching for the keyword would be in other areas, so they wouldn’t even be interested in that specific shop.
+It wouldn’t be a wise choice to spend a lot of resources for a local business to rank for such a common keyword.
+A large number of people searching for that keyword would be from different locations, so they wouldn’t be interested in that particular shop.

 So instead of trying to rank for “pizza,” it would be more beneficial for the business to try to rank for terms like “Middletown pizza shops” or “Delaware pizza shops.”
 That, my friends and small business owners, is why local search engine optimization is so important.